bsc-s2/lua-acid/doc/acid/dbagent.md

 ##  api.do_api

-Processing client request, query datebase according to the model of each datebase table, and return query result.
-If falied to query database, it will retry 2 times.
+Processing client request, query database according to the model of each database table, and return query result.
+If failed to query database, it will retry 2 times.

 **syntax**: